-On behalf of SemGroup's Board of Directors, I am pleased to invite you to our Annual Meeting of Stockholders on May 17, 2017.
+On behalf of SemGroup's Board of Directors, I am pleased to invite you to our Annual Meeting of Stockholders on May 16, 2018.
 The attached Proxy Statement contains important information about the business to be conducted at the Annual Meeting.
 Whether or not you plan to attend, we encourage you to vote your proxy as soon as possible so that your shares will be represented at the meeting.

-This year we will vote on the election of seven directors and the ratification of Grant Thornton LLP's selection as the company's independent registered public accounting firm for 2017.
-We will also conduct a non-binding advisory vote to approve the compensation of the company's named executive officers, a non-binding advisory vote regarding the frequency for which stockholders will have an advisory vote to approve the compensation paid to the company's named executive officers, and a vote to approve an amendment to our Amended and Restated Certificate of Incorporation to authorize 4,000,000 shares of preferred stock.
+This year we will vote on the election of seven directors and the ratification of Grant Thornton LLP's selection as the company's independent registered public accounting firm for 2018.
+We will also conduct a non-binding advisory vote to approve the compensation of the company's named executive officers and a vote to approve an amendment to our Amended and Restated Certificate of Incorporation, as amended, to increase the number of authorized shares of Class A Common Stock from 90,000,000 shares to 180,000,000 shares.
 In addition, leadership will provide a report on the company's business and stockholders will have an opportunity to ask questions.